bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Someday I think we'll be able to use fancy cryptography to encode the amount like in a zero knowledge proof but that doesn't exist yet.
 So we don't we wouldn't need these denominations.
 So inside the wallet you have a bunch of these little tokens kind of like dollar like like quarters and dimes and nickels in the US you know.
 And so and importantly these are you know these are bearer instruments IOUs.
-And so if you lose them, you can't prove that you should have had, you should, you actually own them, right?
+And so if you lose them, you can't prove that you actually own them, right?
 And that's where the privacy comes from.
-And so if you lose them currently as it exists now your money's gone big big UX hurdle right and so one one thing that we will eventually do is implement recovery schemes and So how that would work is that the some of the data inside the token could be represented with like a seed, right?
+And so if you lose them currently as it exists now your money's gone big big UX hurdle right and so one one thing that we will eventually do is implement recovery schemes and.
+So how that would work is that some of the data inside the token could be represented with like a seed, right?
-And so it's a little weird to think about this because like the whole idea was, you know, it's a custodial system, but now we have a seed again what's going on here right I think there's some really interesting things we can do because we have this federation of trusted servers right so like one one one option is you could seed and you just store it like you and any other wallet but it's a little weird because you lose some self-sovereignty in terms of self custody but you gain a lot of privacy.
+And so it's a little weird to think about this because like the whole idea was, it's a custodial system, but now we have a seed again what's going on here right I think there's some really interesting things we can do because we have this federation of trusted servers right so like one one one option is you could seed and you just store it like you and any other wallet but it's a little weird because you lose some self-sovereignty in terms of self custody but you gain a lot of privacy.
 So personally, as someone who knows how to deal with seed, I might like that.
 I might use that.
 But most users we envision using that, this is not a great option for them.